How E-Plan Works

 The authorized user must check the permit application in the Permit Portal to see if any holds need to be resolved outside of ProjectDox.

-Projects that are subject to affordable housing obligations will also be required to resolve holds outside of ProjectDox.
+Projects that are subject to affordable housing obligations are also required to resolve holds outside of ProjectDox.
 The status of these holds can be seen in the authorized user’s Permit Portal account and by the applicant using the Check Permit Application Status website.

 Authorized User Enters Required Contractors in the Permit Portal